manaklal/manaklal/README.md

 - 👋 Hi, I’m @manaklal
-- 👀 I’m interested in crypto
-- 🌱 I’m currently learning block chain
+- 👀 I’m interested in coding - 🌱 I’m currently learning block chain
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...